dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 are pre- blockchain era, pure DAG-rider total ordering protocols for the asynchronous model.
 [Swirlds Hashgraph](https://www.swirlds.com/downloads/SWIRLDS-TR-2016-01.pdf)
 is the only blockchain era, pure DAG-rider solution to our knowledge.
-It makes use of bits within messages as pseudo-random coin tosses in order to drive randomized Consensus.
+It makes use of bits within messages as pseudo-random coin-tosses in order to drive randomized Consensus.
-All of the above pure DAG protocols are designed without regulating DAG layers, and without injecting external common coin-flips to cope with asynchrony.
+All of the above pure DAG protocols are designed without regulating DAG layers, and without injecting external common coin-tosses to cope with asynchrony.
 As a result, they are both quite complex and their convergence slow.

 Fin finds a sweet-spot: albeit not being a pure DAG-rider, it is a simple and fast DAG-based protocol, that injects values